Rash 101 in adults: When to seek medical treatment

 Rash 101: When to seek medical treatment

-Rashes can come in many forms and, depending on the cause, take days or even weeks to heal.
-Rather than treating the rash on your own, see a board-certified dermatologist for the proper diagnosis and treatment.
+A rash can take days or even weeks to heal.
+If you are concerned about a rash, partner with the skin expert, a board-certified dermatologist, for the proper diagnosis and treatment.

 You’re never too young or old to see a dermatologist.

 Learn why no one understands your skin better than a board-certified dermatologist.